 Purchase an existing business

 Like franchise opportunities, purchasing an existing business gives entrepreneurs the chance to invest in a business that is ready to start running and making money.
 With the financial history of the business in hand, investment and operating costs are easy to determine and present with your visa application.
 Additionally, investors can start building on the business’s existing clientele.

 It is very common to use an E Visa to open a restaurant in the United States.
 As such, immigration law has clear precedents on what a business plan is supposed to look like, making the E Visa application more straightforward.
 Additionally, if an investor is hoping to hire workers from their home country, it is common to make the case that your foreign employees have essential knowledge for ethnic cuisines and for running your business.
 To learn how a Thai coupled brought Asian cuisine to downeast Maine using the E-2 visa, click here.

 Follow your passion

 You might not see your business on the list of top investor visa opportunities – and that’s OK!
 The E-2 visa is made for entrepreneurs like you – and starting your business will oftentimes necessitate long days, weeks and months to be successful.
+Read how a British gamekeeper brought his family traditions to sportsmen in Mid-Atlantic here.
 Business start-ups are hard, but if you have the skills to share and the passion to succeed, you are on your way to realizing your own American Dream.